w3cloud/cassandra-jom/README.md

 <li>Cassandra has very limited quering capabilities.
 Jom gets round the limilitation by implementing filter feature.
 <li>In cassandra, it is efficient to update just the modified fileds.
 Coloumn level updates can be done, using updateColoumn method.
 <li>Cassandra light weight transaction support.
 Inserts, updates and deletes can be done in batches.
+<li>Counter column support with @CqlColumn(dataType=DataType.COUNTER) annotation on any nemeric fields
 </ul>

 <h5>Maven Dependency</h5>